- Positive Cashflow

 Long term financing

 Use long term loans to purchase real estate and equipment instead of working capital of the firm.
 This disperses the payments throughout the average life of the asset.
-Despite paying interests on such loans, a businessman could use these assets as working capital or generate profits.
+Despite paying interest on such loans, a businessman could use these assets as working capital or generate profits.

 Quick recovery of receivables